Fast Intra-kernel Isolation and Security with IskiOS: Protection Keys for Kernelspace

-Our goal is to enable what one might call \emph{Protection Keys for Kernel (PKK)} while maintaining the traditional security guarantees of user/kernel isolation.
+Our goal is to enable what one might call \emph{Protection Keys for Kernel\-space (PKK)} while maintaining the traditional guarantees of user/kernel isolation.
 In a conventional system, however, kernel code and data are placed in pages for which the U/S flag is clear (indicating they can be accessed only in supervisor mode), and the hardware ignores the PKU bits when accessing such pages.
-Fortunately, it turns out that \emph{we can use memory protection keys to subsume the functionality of the U/S bit}, and then leave that bit set in the PTEs of both user and kernel pages.
+Fortunately, we observe that we can use memory protection keys to subsume the functionality of the U/S bit, and then leave that bit set in the PTEs of both user and kernel pages.

-We make the following observations: \begin{enumerate} \item Execution of kernel code is harmless (introduces no vulnerabilities) unless and until that code reads or writes kernel memory, or executes a privileged instruction.

-\item User-mode code cannot read or write kernel data stored in user-accessible memory if the {\tt pkru} permissions do not allow it.
-In other words, as long as user code does not change the {\tt pkru} permissions, kernel data can safely be stored in user memory.

-\item Privileged instructions will trap when executed in ring~3 (user mode)~\cite{IntelArchManual20}.
-As a result, even if user programs have a copy of the entire kernel code segment mapped in their memory, they will cause traps if they jump to kernel code containing privileged instructions. \end{enumerate}